Pololu RC Switch with Digital Output (rcs01a)

 |Description||Specs (4)||Pictures (2)||Resources (0)||FAQs (0)||On the blog (0)|

-Clearance: We have released a newer version of the RC Switch with Digital Output, which is better than this product in almost every way and should be a drop-in replacement in most cases.
-This product is now on clearance and will be discontinued when stock runs out.
+Note: We have released a newer version of the RC Switch with Digital Output, which is better than this product in almost every way and should be a drop-in replacement in most cases.
+This product is now only available by large-volume special order.
+Please contact us for more information.

 The Pololu RC switch with digital output can be used with standard hobby radio control systems for radio control switch applications or simple interface applications.
 Example applications include converting extra RC receiver or servo controller outputs to simple high/low signals that can control LEDs or MOSFETs or relays and connecting RC systems to microcontroller projects that do not have the necessary resources for decoding the RC interface.
 Two outputs indicate the presence of a valid signal and whether the switch is on or off.
 This compact unit measures a mere 0.4" x 0.4" and weighs just 0.3 g (0.01 oz).